 Add the sugar, soy sauce, and fish sauce.
 Stir-fry for another minute and deglaze the pan with the broth.
 Because your pan is over high heat, the liquid should cook off very quickly.
 Add the basil, and stir-fry until wilted.

-Serve your Thai Basil Chicken (Gai Pad Krapow) over rice.
+Serve your Thai Basil Chicken (Gai Pad Krapow) over white rice (or brown rice).

 Thai Basil Chicken (Easy Gai Pad Krapow)